tarnaldo88/GroundControlSystem/TECHNICAL_DOCUMENTATION.md

 ### Unit Testing (`app/src/test`)
 Focuses on the `TelemetryViewModel`.
 *   **Main Dispatcher Mocking:** Since the ViewModel uses `viewModelScope`, we use `kotlinx-coroutines-test` to swap the Main dispatcher for a `TestDispatcher`.
-This allows us to test asynchronous logic synchronously.
-*   **InstantTaskExecutorRule:** Used to ensure that background tasks (like updating Compose State) happen immediately during tests.
+*   **InstantTaskExecutorRule:** Used to ensure that background tasks happen immediately during tests.

 ### UI Testing (`app/src/androidTest`)
 Focuses on user interaction and state-dependent UI.
-*   **ComposeTestRule:** Used to find nodes by text or content description and perform clicks.
-*   **Mocking Context:** We use `ApplicationProvider.getApplicationContext()` because the `TelemetryViewModel` requires an `Application` instance to initialize the TTS engine.
+*   **Real Context:** Unlike unit tests, UI tests use `ApplicationProvider.getApplicationContext()` to ensure Android system services (like the ContentResolver) are available for the components.

 ---

 ## 6. Key Implementation Decisions

-*   **JSON Logging:** Mission logs are stored as a list of data classes but exported as JSON.
-JSON was chosen for its balance of readability and compatibility with web-based analysis tools.
+*   **JSON Logging:** Mission logs are stored as data classes but exported as JSON for compatibility with external analysis tools.
-*   **Night Vision Mode:** Implemented as a custom `MaterialTheme` wrapper.
-It doesn't just "turn things dark"; it shifts the color palette towards high-contrast greens and blacks to minimize eye strain and light pollution during night operations.
+*   **Night Vision Mode:** A custom theme wrapper that shifts the palette to high-contrast greens and blacks to preserve the operator's night vision.
-*   **Pre-Flight Checklist:** This is a hard-coded safety gate.
-The "Launch" button is disabled in the UI unless the ViewModel reports `isConnected` and the user manually checks the NFZ (No-Fly Zone) and Battery requirements.
-This enforces "Safety First" coding.
+*   **Internal Map Cache:** To support modern Android (API 30+) and emulators, the map cache is redirected to `filesDir`, bypassing complex external storage permission issues.